arthurgousset/txtypes/README.md

 -   `data`
 -   `chaindId`

-To a produce a valid legacy transaction:
+To produce a valid legacy transaction:

 1.  the transaction parameters are [RLP-encoded](https://eth.wiki/fundamentals/rlp):